rcastelo/GSVA/README.md

 - `development` [![Bioconductor Availability](http://bioconductor.org/shields/availability/devel/GSVA.svg)](http://bioconductor.org/packages/devel/bioc/html/GSVA.html#archives "Whether GSVA devel is available on all platforms")
 [![Bioconductor Devel Build](http://bioconductor.org/shields/build/devel/bioc/GSVA.svg)](http://bioconductor.org/checkResults/devel/bioc-LATEST/GSVA/ "Bioconductor devel build")

 The `GSVA` package allows one to perform a change in coordinate systems of molecular measurements, transforming the data from a gene by sample matrix to a gene-set by sample matrix, thereby allowing the evaluation of pathway enrichment for each sample.
-This new matrix of GSVA enrichment scores facilitates applying standard analytical methods like functional enrichment, survival analysis, clustering, CNV-pathway analysis or cross-tissue pathway analysis, in a pathway-centric manner.
+This new matrix of GSVA enrichment scores facilitates applying standard analytical methods such as functional enrichment, survival analysis, clustering, CNV-pathway analysis or cross-tissue pathway analysis, in a pathway-centric manner.
 For citing `GSVA` as a software package, please use the following reference:

   H&auml;nzelmann S., Castelo R. and Guinney J. GSVA: gene set variation analysis for microarray and RNA-Seq data.
 BMC _Bioinformatics_, 14:7, 2013.